React Native Setup

 open *.xcworkspace

-Then, visit the project editor, select the Capabilities tab, and turn on the Push Notifications capability:
+Then, visit the project editor, select the Signing & Capabilities tab, click + Capability and then enable the Push Notifications capability:

 Note: Xcode should display two checkmarks indicating that the capability was successfully enabled.